If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 $95

-Welcome Offer 75,000 Miles once you spend $4,000 on purchases within 3 months from account opening
+Welcome Offer Earn up to $1,000 towards travel once you spend $4,000 on purchases within the first 3 months of account opening

 This credit card is perfect for people who love to travel -- but generally spend money on everyday, non-travel expenses like groceries, utilities, and online shopping.
 Where most travel cards earn extra miles on exciting purchases like hotels, airfare, and dining, this card earns 2X miles on every purchase (even the boring ones).

-I love this card because it rewards my everyday spending.
-Plenty of cards promise big rewards for flights or hotels, but let's be real: I'm at the grocery store far more often than the airport!
+I love this card because it rewards all kinds of everyday spending.
+Plenty of cards promise big rewards for flights, but let's be real: You're at the grocery store far more often than the airport!

-With the Capital One Venture Rewards Credit Card, I earn double miles on everything, from shampoo and Oreos to Hamilton tickets and even copays at my doctor's office.
-I'm often surprised at how many miles I've accumulated with my ordinary, day-to-day spending.
+As mentioned, the Capital One Venture Rewards Credit Card earns double miles on everything, from Oreos to Hamilton tickets to copays at the doctor's office.
+That's what I call versatile rewards.

-With this card, you can earn 5X miles on hotels and rental cars booked through Capital One Travel.
-This is on par with the best travel cards we've seen.
+With this card, you can earn 5X miles on hotels, vacation rentals, and rental cars booked through Capital One Travel.
+That's on par with the best travel cards we've seen, and you'll get it for just a $95 annual fee (see rates and fees).

-Capital One offers an extremely unique benefit: You can book travel directly with any airline, hotel, or other travel carrier, and pay for it with Capital One miles.
+With Capital One, you can book travel directly with any airline, hotel, or other travel carrier, and pay for it with Capital One miles.

-Here are a few travel expenses you could pay for in miles with Capital One that likely wouldn't be covered by other travel credit cards:
+Here are a few travel expenses you could pay for in miles with Capital One:

 Capital One gives you incredible flexibility in how you spend your miles, allowing you to plan your trip without worrying about travel partners, portals, or conversion ratios.